 Is an examination and application of the principles of exercise prescription in primary disease prevention.
 Students will advance their knowledge in the exercise pre-participation health screening and pre-exercise evaluation processes.
 Students will develop exercise prescriptions for healthy adults and adults with multiple cardiovascular disease risk factors and/or special considerations.
 Students will learn how to adjust an exercise prescription for clients taking common medications that affect the exercise response and learn behavioral strategies to improve exercise adherence.
 This course is a prerequisite for KINS 5595.

-KINS 5508 – Exercise Prescription for Individuals with Chronic Diseases and Health Conditions (3-credits, spring 2017)
+KINS 5508 – Exercise Prescription for Individuals with Chronic Diseases and Health Conditions (3-credits)